raibisch/mylibs/LuxModbusSHI/LuxtronikSHI.md

  # Luxtronik Smart-Home-Interface (Modbus-TCP)

- (because this is related to a german version of the "Luxtronik" Heatpump Controller the description is in german, please use a translate function to get english or other translation, buit it is no problem to communicate any issues and questions in english)
+ (because this is related to a german version of the "Luxtronik" Heatpump Controller, the following description is in german, please use a translate function to get english or other translations, but there is no problem to communicate any issues and questions in english)

 Ab  Software-Version V3.90.3 gibt es die neue Funktion "Smart-Home-Interface" (SHI) in der Luxtronik Wärmepumpen Steuerung.